FilippoAleotti/Reversing/README.md

 where:
 * `output_path`: where the filtered proxies will be saved
 * `data_path_image`: path to RGB dataset
 * `path_proxy`: path to traditional stereo proxies.
-You can use WILD again or a different method (e.g., SGM)
+You can use BM/W again or a different method (e.g., SGM/L).
 * `filenames_file`: path to dataset filename file
 * `checkpoint_path`: path to pre-trained MCN
 * `width`: width of resized image